 NPR and Kaiser: Exposing Overcharged Medical Bills

 As they should be, Nobel laureates are revered as the absolute best minds our planet has to offer, weaving together their achievements at the frontiers of human learning.
-However, as with all humans, they are not immune to those symptoms of life that manifest themselves through sickness and disease.
+As with all humans, however, they are not immune to those symptoms of life that manifest themselves through sickness and disease.
 That should come as no surprise.
 What should be surprising, however, is the notion that even such an illustrious group of individuals is plagued with the unruly costs of medical bills.
 One such laureate, luminary physicist Leon Lederman, even had to go so far as to auction off his coveted price for $765,000 in an effort to pay back a number of surprisingly hefty medical bills.
-When such problems arise within these groups, they are generally representative of a deeper issue that affects millions of others.
-As a matter of fact, more and more cases of suspicious issuing of surprisingly large and disproportionate health bills are beginning to surface.
-NPR, long a voice for the voiceless, is spearheading a campaign oriented toward investigating suspiciously wrongful billing, unmasking its underlying errors, and exposing those who benefit from a system that has proven itself immensely corrupt and inefficient.
+Now, when such problems arise within these groups, they are generally representative of a deeper issue that is likely to affect millions of others.
+As a matter of fact, more and more cases of disproportionately sized health bills are beginning to surface.
+Because of the surprisingly high number of cases, NPR, long a voice for the voiceless, is spearheading a campaign oriented towards investigating suspiciously wrongful billing, unmasking its underlying errors, and exposing those who benefit from a system that has, time and again, proven itself immensely corrupt and inefficient.

 Though many states have passed laws to prevent such malpractice (including Texas), as NPR’s own Chad Therune reports, such protections do not apply to people “who get their health coverage from employers that are self-insured.”
-As the figures from a Henry Kaiser Family Foundation study tell us, In the United States, about 60 percent of people with health benefits from their employer are covered in this form, they just do not know it.
+As the figures from a Henry Kaiser Family Foundation study tell us, about 60 percent of Americans with health benefits from their employer are covered in this form, but remain unaware of it.
 The problem, then, goes far beyond the costs of health care for the uninsured.
-Rather, these costs seem to always arise as surprise issue for those who are actually insured, feeling protected by the Blue Cross Shield logo on their insurance card, but who are admitted into care at an out-of-network hospital.
+Rather, these costs seem to always arise as an unexpected burden for those who are actually insured, feeling protected by the Blue Cross Shield logo on their insurance card, but who are admitted into care at an out-of-network hospital.
 The problem becomes particularly difficult to deal with, in fact, when the patients arrive at an emergency room with no input towards the choice of location.
 When out of network, there seems to exist a viciously well-established practice to pump exorbitantly high prices into balance billings.
 It should come as no surprise then, that, at least initially, St. David’s HealthCare facilities blamed the incredibly high costs Mr. Calver incurred on the school’s narrow network of services, rendering them “unable to offer any better.”

 Such treatment of public health debt is not only unfair but emblematic of a predatory system that is flawed at the core.
 In the shade of general ignorance, for-profit healthcare industry giants can exploit the most obscure legal loopholes and practices to maximize revenue, unfazed by the near bankruptcy conditions they place many of their patients in.
 However, when these shifty malpractices are cast light upon, a domino-effect of back-pedaling and face-saving must occur.
 As such, NPR acts as a brilliant communicator, studying and becoming well read in the subject matter far better than a single individual ever could.
 For one, it may seem a mountain far too tall to climb, due to sheer ignorance, lack of funds, or lack of time.
 However, when a well-informed giant takes the challenge head-on, things begin to move.
 For that exact reason, National Public Radio, and Kaiser with it started the brilliant “Bill of the Month” segment, where patrons can send in their most exorbitant health care bills, hoping for the same treatment received by Mr. Calver.
 Once more, information becomes power, in a fight that no man, woman, teacher, or Nobel laureate should ever have to endure.